 Every measure has detailed specifications about what will be measured and how.
 These specifications are used by health plans and health care providers to guide their own measurement activities.
 The Community Checkup primarily uses technical specifications from government agencies such as the Centers for Medicare & Medicaid Services and the Agency for Health Care Research and Quality as well nationally-recognized private nonprofits such as the National Committee for Quality Assurance and the Pharmacy Quality Alliance.
-The Alliance has also developed our own measures specifications on a much more limited basis.
+The Washington Health Alliance (Alliance) has also developed our own measure specifications on a much more limited basis.

 Provider Attribution Methodology

 The Alliance worked with expert committees and medical groups within the region to develop and test several different attribution methods.
 PCP (primary care provider) attribution is applied to prevention-related measures based on the concept that the PCP is primarily responsible for a patient's preventive care management.
-The Team method is applied to measures related to specific health conditions, based on the belief that patients benefit most when their entire medical team works together to ensure that they receive appropriate care.
+The Team attribution method is applied to measures related to specific health conditions, based on the belief that patients benefit most when their entire medical team works together to ensure that they receive appropriate care.

 After results have been attributed to providers, the Alliance leverages its clinic roster (that is regularly reviewed and updated by medical groups) to assign and summarize these results at clinic and medical group levels.